1Hz timebase with CMOS

 CD4521 and 4,194304MHz crystal

 First example is made with CD4521 24-stage frequency divider.
 This is super simple one IC solution.
 4,194304MHz crystal oscillator and output from Q22 (pin 14.) has a 1Hz square wave.
+Capacitor C2 can be trimmer for frequency adjustment.
 While this is very simple circuit, I can see at least two downsides.
 This is relatively high frequency circuit, and might need some attention when in practical use.
-Other problem might be the crytal.
+Other problem might be the crystal.
 It's not the most common value, and definitely not as common or inexpensive as 32768Hz clock crystal.

 Benefits are in it's versatility.
 You can get 0,25Hz, 0,5Hz, 1Hz, 2Hz, 4Hz, 8Hz and 16Hz divisions out of one IC at the same time with no modifications to schematic shown here.
 And talking about modifications, you can replace one 22pF capacitor with trimmer capacitor (4-40pF for example) and fine tune the frequency.

 This version uses very common 32768Hz clock crystal.
 These crystals are inexpensive and widely available.
 CD4060 is 14-stage counter/divider and oscillator.
 Very useful IC.
 But we can only get 2Hz output from CD4060.
 So we need to divede our 2Hz one more time to get down to 1Hz.
 This is easy to do with CD4013 dual D-type flip/flop IC.
 In fact since CD4013 is dual flip/flop, so we could divide 1Hz down to 0,5Hz without any additional components.